 It's located in one of Lviv's oldest neighborhoods, and I highly recommend walking here from the old town to see what a typical Lviv neighborhood looks like outside the tourist areas.

 Address: Knyazya Leva Street, 3, Lviv, Lviv Oblast, Ukraine, 79000

 2. Krakivsky Market

-This is by far my favorite on the list because of how authentic of an experience it is.
+This is by far my favorite on the list because of how authentic the experience it is.
 This is a true local market by locals, and for locals.
 In typical Ukrainian style they sell absolutely everything from Ukraine Army slacks, to fake Gucci sunglasses.
-The market seemingly never ends and just when you think you've found the exit you find yourself in a tiny alley where the shops sell nothing but wedding dresses and you can't fit more than two people abreast.
+The market seemingly never ends and just when you think you've found the exit, you find yourself in a tiny alley where shops sell nothing but wedding dresses and you can't fit more than two people abreast.

 Hours: 9AM - 6PM Daily, closed Sundays